 The Restaurant

-Angiol d'Or occupies a handsome palazzo on Vicolo Scutellari — a narrow pedestrian street running directly between Parma's 12th-century cathedral and the pink Verona-marble baptistery.
-The restaurant takes its name from the golden angel that tops the campanile of the cathedral opposite.
-The main dining room faces the cathedral square; the upstairs dining room and the summer terrace both look out directly across at the baptistery, one of the most distinctive medieval buildings in Italy.
+Let us be honest about why anyone books Angiol d'Or: the address.
+The palazzo sits on Vicolo Scutellari 1, a pedestrian sliver running between Parma's 12th-century cathedral and the pink Verona-marble baptistery, and the restaurant is named for the golden angel on the campanile opposite.
+The upstairs room and the summer terrace look straight across at the baptistery, one of the most distinctive medieval buildings in Italy.
+A view that good usually comes with a kitchen that has stopped trying.
+This one has not.

 Why This Is Parma’s Proposal Pick

-For a proposal in Parma, Angiol d'Or is the obvious answer.
-No other dining setting in the city delivers the direct visual sightline to the Parma baptistery — one of the most beautiful medieval buildings in Italy, rendered in pink Verona marble and illuminated after dark.
-The summer terrace is small enough (ten tables) to feel private while retaining the full cathedral view.
-The classical menu allows the meal to unfold at a ceremonial pace without technical complication.
-Request table one on the terrace, or in winter the upstairs window seat facing the baptistery.
+For a proposal in Parma, Angiol d'Or is the obvious answer, and for once the obvious answer is right.
+No other table in the city delivers a direct sightline to the baptistery, pink Verona marble lit after dark, and the ten-table summer terrace is small enough to feel private while keeping the full view.
+Berardi's menu unfolds at a ceremonial pace without technical fuss.
+Request table one on the terrace, or in winter the upstairs window seat facing the baptistery, and tell them why you are coming.